ianiket18/anagram/README.md

 # Anagram Module for NodeJS

+## Assumptions

+Stripped down the strings to lower case alphabetic characters.

+Ignored all the symbols and numeric characters.

 ## AnagramHash

 Calculate Hash value for both the strings and compare for equality to check if anagrams.
 Used a list of primes of size 26 and assigned a prime for every character which were multiplied to calculate Hash value.